 By the end of this lesson, you should be able to:

-- understand the choices of alternative fuels and list their cons and pros;
+- understand the choices of alternative fuels and list their pros and cons;

-- explain the principles of electrochemical technologies employed in zero-emission vehicles;
+- explain the principles of technologies employed in zero-emission vehicles;

 - compare performance of different transportation technologies by environmental and economic metrics.